lokesh-k09/ai-data-agent/README.md

 * **Financial**: "Compare the daily closing prices of NVDA and TSLA for the last 6 months.
 Create a dual-axis plot showing raw prices and 20-day rolling correlation."
 * **Data Analysis**: "Analyze the uploaded Air_Quality.csv.
 Identify the top 5 neighborhoods with the highest average Nitrogen Dioxide (NO2) levels and show a bar chart."
 * **Agentic Fix**: "Calculate the average of the 'AirQualityIndex' column."
 (The agent will realize the column name is wrong and fix it to 'Data Value' automatically).

+## 🤖 AI Tool Usage Documentation
+In accordance with course guidelines, the development of this project was assisted by Generative AI tools.
+Below is the documentation of our AI usage:

+* **Tools Used**: Google Gemini.
+* **How They Were Used**:
+  * **Debugging**: Used to troubleshoot and resolve complex environment issues, specifically resolving `ModuleNotFoundError` during cloud deployment by suggesting the `sys.executable` approach for the subprocess sandbox.
+Also used to map out the steps for recovering from a Git credential leak (Git history purge).
+  * **Code Refactoring & Generation**: Assisted in refining the Regular Expressions (Regex) used in the Orchestration layer to reliably extract Python code blocks from the LLM's raw text responses.
+  * **Documentation**: Assisted in structuring and formatting this `README.md` file and drafting sections of the final PDF report to ensure clear technical communication.
+* **Parts Assisted**: The core logic, prompt engineering, and UI architecture were designed by the team.
+AI was heavily leveraged for debugging the `subprocess` integration, refining the regex parser, and formatting documentation.
+All final code and configurations were reviewed, modified, and approved by the team.

 ## ⚠️ Safety & Reliability
 * **Resource Guard**: All code executions are capped at 45 seconds via hardware timeout to prevent infinite loops.